1 min read

 Sometimes incoming messages arrive from other services.
 As I keep notifications off so I can focus on work, there’s little instant about them.
 I’ve been known to find Facebook messages weeks, even months after they were sent.

-Navigating through tons of options simply doesn’t make sense.
 Instant messaging won’t become useful again until I can manage all the incoming channels from a single hub.
-That’s something the BlackBerry OS does well.
-I’d like to see something similar across all operating systems.
+That is something the BlackBerry OS does well.
+The phone's operating system automatically puts all your contacts and all kinds of incoming messages in one single, central app.